Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

 \subsection{Further connections and related results}

-The kind of problems discussed in this article have a myriad of generalisations, connections and applications to areas as varied as ergodic theory, harmonic analysis and geometric group theory, so we only discuss a small sample of related results and potential further directions.
+The problems discussed in this article have a myriad of generalisations, connections and applications to areas as varied as ergodic theory, harmonic analysis and geometric group theory.
+We only discuss a small sample of related results and potential further directions.

-Somewhat curiously, sets of Hausdorff and packing dimension also turned out to be easier to handle in other well-known problems.
-Recently, H.~Wang and J.~Zahl \cite{2022arXiv221009581W} resolved the \emph{sticky Kakeya conjecture} in $\R^{3}$.
-By definition, a Kakeya set is "sticky" if the associated line family in $\R^{3}$ has equal Hausdorff and packing dimension $2$.
-Extending this terminology, one could say that Theorem \ref{thm:FurstIntro} resolves the sticky Furstenberg set conjecture in $\R^{2}$.
-The Falconer distance set problem has also been resolved (at least in its dimension formulation) for sets of equal Hausdorff and packing dimension \cite{SW21}.
-To our knowledge, the mechanisms that allow this case to be treated in all these problems share some similarities (they all exploit in some form the rough self-similarity of regular sets), but there are also significant differences.
+Sets of equal Hausdorff and packing dimension also turned out to be easier to handle in other well-known problems.
+Recently, H.~Wang and J.~Zahl \cite{WangZahl26} resolved the \emph{sticky Kakeya conjecture} in $\R^{3}$.
+By definition, a Kakeya set is \emph{sticky} if the associated line family in $\R^{3}$ has equal Hausdorff and packing dimension $2$.
+In this terminology, one could say that Theorem \ref{thm:FurstIntro} resolves the sticky Furstenberg set conjecture in $\R^{2}$.
+The Falconer distance set problem has also been resolved (at least in its dimension formulation) for sets of equal Hausdorff and packing dimension \cite{ShmerkinWang25}.
+To our knowledge, the mechanisms that allow this case to be treated in all these problems share some similarities (they all exploit in the statistical self-similarity of Ahlfors regular sets), but there are also significant differences.

-At the other end of the spectrum from Ahlfors-regular sets lie well spaced sets: a finite set $K\subset B^d(0,1)$ is called \emph{well spaced} if it has size $\delta^{-t}$ for some $t\in (0,d)$, and it is roughly $\delta^{-t/d}$-separated.
-Strikingly, the (discretised) Furstenberg, $3$-dimensional Kakeya and $2$-dimensional Falconer distance problems have all been resolved for well spaced sets by Guth, Solomon and Wang \cite{GSW} (see also \cite{FGR22} for related results under other spacing conditions).
-While it seems tempting to hope that one can resolve the general case of these problems by interpolating between these extreme cases, this appears to require fundamentally new ideas.

-This article is concerned with linear problems in the plane.
-Recently, there has been significant progress for many variants of the exceptional projection, Furstenberg set, and discretised sum-product problems in higher dimensions, and for various kinds of non-linear generalisations; some of these are also "$\epsilon$-improvements" that ultimately depend on Bourgain's sum-product and projection theorems.
-See e.g. \cite{KatzZahl19, He19, He20, RazZahl21, Shmerkin22, PYZ22, GGGHMW22, GGW22} for a small selection of recent results.
+This article is concerned with linear problems in $\R^{2}$.
+Recently, there has been significant progress on many variants of projection and Furstenberg set problems in higher dimensions, and for various kinds of non-linear generalisations; some of these are also "$\epsilon$-improvements" that ultimately depend on Bourgain's sum-product and projection theorems.
+See e.g. \cite{GGGHMW22,GGW24,He20, KatzZahl19,RazZahl21, PYZ22,Shmerkin23} for a small selection of recent results.
 It seems natural to explore whether the results of the methods of this paper can also yield further progress in some of these more general settings.

 As a further application of the present resolution of the $ABC$ sum-product problem, we mention the joint work with Nicolas de Saxc\'e \cite{OSS23}, where we answer a question of Bourgain on the Fourier decay of multiplicative convolutions of Frostman measures.